Baixa

 Praça da Figueira and Praça do Comércio

 Near Plaça do Rossio is Praça da Figueira.
 This stunning square has classical buildings and an equestrian statue of King John I. Connected to the Plaza is Rua Augusta, an elegant pedestrian avenue.
-If you take this street and cross the Baroque Triumphal Arch, it leads you to Praça do Comércio, an astonishing square, which in our opinion is the most dazzling in the city and once housed the Royal Palace.
-Rua Augusta is flanked by streets that used to be specialized in certain trades, most notably the Rua do Ouro and Rua da Prata: gold and silver streets.
+If you take this street and cross the Baroque Triumphal Arch, it leads you to Praça do Comércio, which in our opinion is the most dazzling square in the city.
+Rua Augusta is flanked by streets that used to specialize in certain trades, most notably the Rua do Ouro and Rua da Prata (Gold Street and Silver Streets).

 Santa Justa Lift